- This event has passed.

 The Caregiver Conflict: Tips for Providers Working with Families

-A caregiver identity comes with expectations and rules and sometimes conflicts with a caregiver’s identity as a spouse, parent, sibling, etc. Becoming a caregiver often forces individuals to become advocates, nurses, and protectors, which can impact their role as a spouse, partner, friend, or parent.
+An individual’s identity as a parent, spouse, sibling, and more can often conflict with the expectations and rules of being a caregiver.
+Becoming a caregiver often forces individuals to become advocates, nurses, and protectors, which can impact their role as a spouse, partner, friend, or parent.
 As you work with caregivers, explore how they feel about this new identity.

 Through this webinar, professionals who work with caregivers will be able to:

 - Identify when caregivers are experiencing stress because of an identity issue.

 - Identify and describe why caregivers are stressed because caregiving responsibilities interfere with their identity.